 - Video recording and captioning guidance

-eLearning provides the Bellevue College campus Student Canvas Training.
-Please direct your students to the eLearning website for the next Student Canvas Instructor-Led Online Workshop, Student Canvas Live 60-minute Training, or the quarterly Student Canvas Peer to Peer Live Training days, and times.
-There are eLearning Myths & Facts, Student Guides for tools used within Canvas, and other Student Resources.
+The eLearning department provides the Bellevue College campus Student Canvas Training in three ways.
+Please direct your students to the eLearning website for the next Student Canvas Instructor-Led Online Workshop, or Student Canvas Live 60-minute Training, or for Student Canvas Peer to Peer Live Training days, and times.

 eLearning website: https://www.bellevuecollege.edu/elearning/